wallacelw/Competitive-programming/Graph-undirected/Bridges.md

 ### Block-Cut Tree

-Ignoring Articulation Points, and merging **Edges**, one can obtain a *Block-Cut Tree*.
+Ignoring Articulation Points, and merging **Edges** into a single new **Vertex**, one can obtain a *Block-Cut Tree*.

+Each edge in the block-cut tree connects an Articulation Point and a biconnected component.

 Each of these condensated group of **Edges** is called a *2-vertex connected component* or *biconnected component*, and as the following properties:

-    - For each pair of vertices {A, B} inside the same connected component, there are at least 2 distinct paths from A to B (may not repeat vertices).

     - For each pair of edges, there is a cycle that contains both edges